dashersw/pedalboard.js/README.md

 stage.setBoard(board2);
 ```

-Pedal
+Box (pedal)
 ------

-Pedal component is where the magic happens.
-Given an AudioContext, Pedal implements its effects in an effects chain.
-Pedal instances also have an InputBuffer and an OutputBuffer for brevity.
+Box is the abstract class for all pedals.
+Any pedal implementation should extend Box.
+Box is where the magic happens.
+Given an AudioContext, Box implements its effects in an effects chain.
+Box instances also have an InputBuffer and an OutputBuffer for brevity.
 The effects lie in between these two, so when two pedals are cascaded, the output buffer of the first will be connected to the input buffer of the latter.
-This lets a pedal provide a clean and expectable interface to the outer world — the other pedals or the pedal board.
+This lets a box to provide a clean and expectable interface to the outer world — the other pedals or the pedal board.

-One should be able to tweak a pedals parameters easily, and may want to turn it off at some point.
+One should be able to tweak a pedal's parameters easily, and may want to turn it off at some point.

 Pedalboard.js offers two abstractions for this; Pot and Switch.